-	The two things you need to look for in the license agreement is how you can use them on social media, which means check the license agreement, and check out if there are any limits on how long you can keep the post up.
+The two things you need to look for in the license agreement are how you can use them on social media, which means checking the license agreement and checking out if there are any limits on how long you can keep the post up.

 Royalty free content from Stock Photo Secrets requires no special watermarks or copyright restrictions and can be used as many times as you want, for as long as you want (forever).
 They can be used on Facebook or any other social network.